-Police had no legal reason to place Elijah McClain in chokehold before his death, probe finds
+Police had no legal reason to place Elijah McClain in chokehold, probe of death finds

 “Yet, at every stage, Aurora has defended its officials for their blatantly unlawful actions and refused to discipline anyone involved in Elijah’s death,” Mohamedbhai said.

 Two of the officers and all of the paramedics involved in the incident remain on the job.
-One of the officers was later fired not because of the McClain stop, but because he and several colleagues posed for a photo in front of a memorial mocking McClain’s death.
+One of the officers was later fired, not because of the McClain stop but because he and several colleagues posed for a photo mocking McClain’s death.
+The officers had posed in front of a memorial to McClain.

-Prosecutors declined to bring criminal charges related to McClain’s death in 2019, a decision that concerned the authors of Monday’s report and was attributed to the faulty investigation from within the department and a lack of rigor by the district attorney’s office.
+Prosecutors declined to bring criminal charges related to McClain’s death in 2019, a decision that concerned the authors of Monday’s report and was attributed to faulty investigational work within the department and a lack of rigor by the district attorney’s office.

 Read more: